kapoko/delicious-hamburgers/README.md

 ### Install via Yarn, NPM or Bower.

-Get that juicy SASS game on.
+Get that juicy Sass game on.
 Get your Delicious Hamburgers served up by your favourite package manager.

 1. Install through the command line.